 One of the things I love most is photographing homes.
 And artists’ homes would probably have to be my favorite.
 The home reveals the soul of its creator, the person that envisioned it and lives in it every day.
 My second favorite thing is meeting these homeowners, talking to them and over a few hours gaining an insight into their lives, their dreams, motivations and getting to know what inspires them and what makes them tick.

 I was meant to come and photograph Irene Hoff and her art, but the moment she opened the gate I knew I had to come back and shoot not just her, but also her incredible house.

 Her art is unique and very defined in style.
-If you see one of her paintings, it’s easily recognisable due to the materials, colours and mixed media applied to it.
-Her art is not for the faint hearted, it is very graphic and filled with colour, and also usually holds a message behind them.
+If you see one of her paintings, it’s easily recognizable due to the materials, colors and mixed media applied to it.
+Her art is not for the faint-hearted, it is very graphic and filled with color, and also usually holds a message behind them.
 Irene is so easy to talk to and open without judgment that it comes as no surprise when she tells me she is also a healer.
 She has such a comforting and friendly nature that you instantly feel very at home talking to her

-At the back of the house there is a garden that is big enough for kids to run around.
-The second floor features the 3 bedrooms, plus there is a creative space in the middle where kids can do their homework, but I have feeling that a lot of art is also created here.
+At the back of the house, there is a garden that is big enough for kids to run around.
+The second floor features the 3 bedrooms, plus there is a creative space in the middle where kids can do their homework, but I have to feel that a lot of art is also created here.

 And to my surprise, this is not the end of it!
 Irene has a little plot of land next to her house where she tends to her organic garden and keeps some ducks.
 Total dream house!